International Superstar Soccer (video game): Reception

-On release, Famicom Tsūshin scored the game a 29 out of 40.
+According to Famitsu, International Superstar Soccer sold 96,608 copies in its first week on the market and 207,467 copies during its lifetime in Japan.
+The game received generally favorable reception from critics.
 GamePro said it was "a runner-up to" FIFA International Soccer (1993) "among the best soccer games."
 The reviewer commented that, though it fails to dethrone FIFA International Soccer as the best soccer simulator for the SNES because of its less precise controls and weaker sounds, International Superstar Soccer is a solid game due to its detailed and "lifelike" graphics, numerous options, and particularly its training mode.
 The two sports reviewers of Electronic Gaming Monthly both gave it a 7 out of 10 rating.
 Similar to GamePro, they remarked that the controls are imperfect but praised the graphics and play options.
 One of the reviewers complained that the enjoyable play-by-play feature of the Japanese version was taken out of the North American release.
-A reviewer for Next Generation assessed that "Providing fast action, a reasonably good commentator and pretty good graphics, International Super Star Soccer is a solid effort if not exactly special."
-He gave it three out of five stars.

 Next Generation reviewed the SNES version of the game, rating it three stars out of five, and stated that "the simple controls and plethora of season options outweigh the minor annoyances."

 IGN ranked International Superstar Soccer 64th on their "Top 100 SNES Games of All Time."
 They praised the game calling it "An incredibly thorough, detailed and accurate conversion of its sport of choice."